japinder12/path-planning/README.md

 ./sandbox --random --size=120x80 --rects 24 --min 3 --max 10 --seed 1234
 ```

-Note: Place a TTF font at `assets/fonts/DejaVuSans.ttf` to enable HUD text (otherwise the app runs with a minimal HUD fallback).
-A demo map is optional; without an image the app generates a simple map procedurally.
+Note: A demo map is optional; without an image the app generates a simple map procedurally.
+Save the current map with `O` to `assets/maps/saved.png`.

 ## Controls
 - Mouse: